Nelsust transport Strategy group

 Key to our proposal is the recommendation that most of the landward parking is replaced with additional seaward parking, allowing for a protected cyclist path on the landward side towards the beach.
 This would also eliminate the need to manoeuvre past parked cars on the landward side.

-The on-road cycle lane heading into town on the seaward side, would be of use for confident cyclists moving at the same speed as the road traffic, while also of use for car manoeuvring while slower cyclists would use the shared path.
+The on-road cycle lane heading into town on the seaward side, would be of use for confident cyclists moving at the same speed as the road traffic, while also of use for car manoeuvring.
+Slower cyclists would use the shared path.

 Not shown here but considered are refuges for safe road crossing every 100m, resulting in never needing to walk more than 50m to safely cross the road - offering some compensation for those residents who would lose visitor car parking outside their houses.
 (There is an upside for the residents - it's safer and more convenient for their visitors to get there by e-bike, ordinary bike or e-scooter while resulting in unrestricted street views when leaving their own driveways (no parked cars blocking the view!)